Powerlearnproject/se-assignment-4-github-and-visual-studio-Faraja-Mwaipyana/README.md

 -Reviewing the pull request, address any comments, and merge it.

-What is a pull request in GitHub, and how does it facilitate code reviews and collaboration?
+5.What is a pull request in GitHub, and how does it facilitate code reviews and collaboration?
 Outline the steps to create and review a pull request.
 GitHub Actions:

-Explain what GitHub Actions are and how they can be used to automate workflows.
+6.Explain what GitHub Actions are and how they can be used to automate workflows.
 Provide an example of a simple CI/CD pipeline using GitHub Actions.
 Introduction to Visual Studio:

-What is Visual Studio, and what are its key features?
+7.What is Visual Studio, and what are its key features?
 How does it differ from Visual Studio Code?
 Integrating GitHub with Visual Studio:

-Describe the steps to integrate a GitHub repository with Visual Studio.
+8.Describe the steps to integrate a GitHub repository with Visual Studio.
 How does this integration enhance the development workflow?
 Debugging in Visual Studio:

-Explain the debugging tools available in Visual Studio.
+9.Explain the debugging tools available in Visual Studio.
 How can developers use these tools to identify and fix issues in their code?
 Collaborative Development using GitHub and Visual Studio:

-Discuss how GitHub and Visual Studio can be used together to support collaborative development.
+10.Discuss how GitHub and Visual Studio can be used together to support collaborative development.
 Provide a real-world example of a project that benefits from this integration.

 Submission Guidelines: